 The summer holidays are generally the one time in life people taste real freedom.
 No worries, no clock watching.
 Real happiness.
 Sadly however, in the civilisation we've created even children only get six weeks of that freedom a year.
 With the odd other free week or two separating the endless grind at a few other points in the calendar.
 Why can't life always be like those summers?
 If not for adults then at least for children before they enter adulthood.
-Why has civilisation resulted in such little freedom?
-Such little freedom for everyone, from the top to the bottom.
+Why has civilisation resulted in so little freedom?
+So little freedom for everyone, from the top to the bottom.
 Such a limited taste of that feeling.
 It makes little sense on face value.
 Imagine if we had more of it.
 Surely it must be the aim of civilisation to build that into existence, and to make civilisation work in the interests of increasing that feeling.
 Not just in the interest of increasing civilisation for the sake of civilisation.

 We mentioned earlier in the book the word cultured in regard this civilising effect, and its relative meaning; to cultivate.
 Maybe the end goal of this quest to civilise the world is to create a garden paradise in some way, a tailored version of nature.
 Where civilisation enhances our experience of nature, instead of severing us from it.
-Maybe to even refind the Garden of Eden in some sense.
+Maybe to refind the Garden of Eden in some sense even.
 To tame the savageness of man and make gentle the life of this world.
 That freedom, and those feelings, perhaps should be the very fruits of civilisation.

 "My favourite poet was Aeschylus.
 And he once wrote: 'Even in our sleep, pain which cannot forget falls drop by drop upon the heart, until in our own despair, against our will, comes wisdom through the awful grace of God.'
 What we need in the United States is not division; what we need in the United States is not hatred; what we need in the United States is not violence and lawlessness; but is love and wisdom, and compassion toward one another, and a feeling of justice toward those who still suffer within our country, whether they be white or whether they be black ..Let us dedicate ourselves to what the Greeks wrote so many years ago: to tame the savageness of man and make gentle the life of this world."